Dropping Convexity for More Efficient and Scalable Online Multiview Learning: Global Convergence by ODE

 Thus, we can obtain a closed form solution to \eqref{Simplified1} based on the following theorem. \begin{theorem} Given \eqref{Simplified1}, we write the ODE in each component $H^{(i)}$,

 where $\lambda_i=-\lambda_{i-d}$ when $i>d$.
 This ODE System has a closed form solution as follows:

 for $i=1,2,...,2d$, where is a normalization function such that $\norm{H(t)}_2=1$. \end{theorem}

 The proof of Theorem \ref{Solution-ODE} is presented in Appendix \ref{Solution-ODE-proof}.
 Without loss of generality, we assume $H^{(1)}(0)>0$.
 As can be seen, $H_1(t) \rightarrow 1$, as $t\rightarrow \infty$.
-We have successfully characterized the asymptotic global convergence performance of algorithm with an approximate error $o(1)$.
+We have successfully characterized the global convergence performance of our algorithm with an approximate error $o(1)$.
 The solution to the ODE system in \eqref{solution}, however, does not fully reveal the algorithmic behavior (more precisely, the rate of convergence) near the equilibria of the ODE system.
-This further motivates us to exploit the following SDE-based approach for a more precise characterization.
+This further motivates us to exploit the stochastic differential equation approach to characterize the dynamics of the algorithm.